Area: 199, 950 sq km

 Religion: Islam (89% of population)

-Most of the territory of present-day Kyrgyzstan was annexed by the Russian Empire in 1876.
-The Kyrgyz people revolted against the Tsarist Empire in 1916.
-It resulted in killing of almost one-sixth of the Kyrgyz population.
-Kyrgyzstan is the most liberal state in Central Asia, and its independence is marked by coups, most frequently referred as revolutions and inter-ethnic clashes.
+Kyrgyzstan gained its independence after the collapse of the Soviet Union in 1991.
+The country was referred to as “Island of Democracy” during the 1990s and the 2000s.
+Its independence is marked by coups, most frequently referred as revolutions.
 Nationwide demonstrations in the spring of 2005 resulted in the ouster of its first president Askar Akayev, who had fled to Russia.
-He was replaced by Kurmanbek Bakiyev, who manipulated the parliament to gain new powers for his presidency.
+Kurmanbek Bakiyev, who manipulated the parliament to gain new powers for his presidency, replaced him.
 In April 2010, protests in Bishkek led to the removal of Bakiyev from the office.
 He eventually sought an asylum in Belarus.
 His successor, Roza Otunbaeva, served as a head of interim government until Almazbek Atambayev was inaugurated in December 2011 following peaceful proceedings.
-During the unpredictable elections of 2017, Sooronbay Jeenbekov, the protege of Atambayev was elected as the president in 2017.
+Sooronbay Jeenbekov, the protege of Atambayev was elected as the president in 2017.
 This marked the second peaceful transfer of presidential power in independent Kyrgyzstan's history.
 While neighboring countries’ presidents hold on to power for several decades, Kyrgyzstan witnessed yet another coup that was preceded by unfair parliamentary elections.
 Sooronbay Jeenbekov annulled elections results and resigned afterwards.
 Sadyr Japarov, often referred as self-proclaimed Prime minister, took over the political power and paves his way to secure his position.

 Domestic violence against women and girls remains a serious problem.
 Despite a new law passed in 2017 on the Prevention and Protection of Family Violence, the absence of enforcement mechanisms and services limits survivors' access to protection and justice.
 Pressure to keep families together, stigma, economic dependence, and fear of reprisals by abusers hinder some women from seeking assistance.